1990 Great Britain Lions tour: Second Test

-Former All Black fullback Matthew Ridge made his test debut for New Zealand in the second test.
+Former All Blacks understudy fullback Matthew Ridge made his test debut for New Zealand in the second test (as he'd never actually played a test for the All Blacks, this wouldn't count him as a dual international).
 To this point in his career, Ridge had only played 6 games of rugby league for NSWRL club Manly-Warringah before becoming a dual international.
-His selection saw his Manly team mate Darrell Williams moved from fullback to the centres.
+His selection saw his Manly teammate Darrell Williams moved from fullback to the centres and Tony Kemp moved to the bench.
 Ridge, who would end his rugby league career in 1999 having scored over 1,600 points (with a goal kicking accuracy of around 80%), also took over the goal kicking from Peter Brown.